erikjoh/strongbox/report.md

 URL: https://github.com/strongbox/strongbox/issues/528

 Summary in one or two sentences:

 ## Onboarding experience

-Did it build as documented?

-(See the assignment for details; if everything works out of the box, there is no need to write much here.)
+There are build instructions in the projects readme.
+Some of the links are dead which was annoying and shows a lack of care from the projects side.
+However we were able to build the project without much hickup anyway.

 ## Requirements affected by functionality being refactored